cole-h06/verity-research/notes/claim_graph_example.md

 - screen_brightness_nits = 250 nits

-Instead of treating these values as isolated rows, the system represents them as graph claims.
+These values are not merely isolated rows, they can be represented as graph claims.

 Each source forms an edge to the claim it asserts: